flacial/image-uploader/README.md

 ### Scripts

-1. dev: start vite for development
+1. dev: start vite server for development
    * `npm run dev` or `yarn dev`

 2. gh: commit and push the `dist` folder to `gh-pages` branch